pra-navi/tp/docs/UserGuide.md

  Error message | How to resolve
 ---------------|---------------
-`Invalid command format!...` | Ensure that the index is correctly specified as an integer.
+`Invalid command format!…` | Ensure that the index is correctly specified as an integer.
 `At least one field to edit must be provided.` | Ensure that at least one of name, phone, email, address or tag is specified.
 `The person index provided is invalid` | Ensure that the index provided is within the valid range.
 `Names should only contain alphanumeric characters and spaces, and it should not be blank` | Ensure that the name specified is not blank and contain only alphanumeric characters.
 Whitespaces at the start and end are trimmed.
 `Phone numbers should only contain numbers, and it should be at least 3 digits long` | Ensure that the phone number specified is not blank, contain only numbers and at least 3 digits long.
 Whitespaces at the start and end are trimmed.
 `Addresses can take any values, and it should not be blank` | Ensure that the address specified is not blank.
 Whitespaces at the start and end are trimmed.
-`Emails should be of the format local-part@domain and adhere to the following constraints: ...` | Ensure that the email specified is not blank and adheres to the constraints specified.
+`Emails should be of the format local-part@domain and adhere to the following constraints: …` | Ensure that the email specified is not blank and adheres to the constraints specified.
 Whitespaces at the start and end are trimmed.
 `This person already exists in the address book.` | Ensure that the new name specified do not match an existing person.

 <div style="page-break-after: always;"></div>